DovoruSteve/robotserver/README.md

 	but it is done to show how it should be developed.

+	Basic authentication on the REST API

 Not included / Out of Scope

-	Securing the REST API.
-Implementing a security layer was not specified in the requirements, and therefore, for a coding exercise where the server and client are likely to run on the same server, and there’s no sensitive data exchanged, it has not been included.

-	Normally I would add at least a user/password style authentication to get a token to pass on all subsequent requests across the REST API.
-Also I’d change it to use HTTPS instead of HTTP.

 	When the server runs, it tries to access a Config Server at localhost:8888.
 It has sensible defaults so I didn't bother including it as its just a Spring Boot Config Server.
-Normally I do use these because they keep the configs all in one place, which can be protected as they often contain credentials.
+Normally I do use these because they keep the configs all in one place, which can be protected as they often contain credentials (e.g. for the REST authentication).

 	The robot is not persisted across server restarts.
 I stopped short of using any sort of database and JPA etc as the challenge didn’t require it.
 I did put in a repository interface to mock showing where the data layer would be implemented, if required.

+	Enhancing the security beyond basic.